-First the instrument is calibrated with two vials of the 0.02 ethanol standard (from Cerilliant), two vials of the 0.08 ethanol standard and two vials of the 0.30 ethanol standard (from Cerilliant).
-The calibration is checked by the analysis of the 0.02, 0.08 and 0.30 Restek standards.
-A blank will be run before the Restek standards and before each case.
-A 0.20 grams of ethanol per 100 mLs standard (Cerilliant) will be run at the conclusion of the sequence.
+First the instrument is calibrated with two vials of the 0.02 ethanol standard, two vials of the 0.08 ethanol standard and two vials of the 0.30 ethanol standard.
+All standards will be NIST traceable from an ISO approved vendor.
+The calibration is checked by the analysis of the 0.02, 0.08 and 0.30 NIST traceable standards from a different ISO accredited vendor.
+A blank will be run before the standards and before each case.
+A Standard 0.20 grams of ethanol per 100 mL NIST traceable standard from an ISO accredited vendor.
 See sample of blood alcohol sequence in Appendix A.